ZPI-2023-IST/Documentation/source/modules/frontend.rst

 - smoothing: Represents the smoothing factor for the rewards line chart.
 - game: Represents the index of the selected game for display.
 - numGames: Holds the total number of games available.
-- allData: Holds all the data fetched for different games.
+- allData: Holds all the data fetched from different games.

 The Stats component includes the following key features: